 Why the sameAs property matters

-The sameAs field is where most local businesses leave value on the table.
-It tells AI systems that your website, your GBP, your Yell listing, and your social profiles are all the same entity.
-This cross-referencing dramatically increases the AI's confidence when recommending you, because it can verify your identity across multiple independent sources.
+The sameAs field tells AI systems that your website, your GBP, your Yell listing, and your social profiles are all the same entity.
+This cross-referencing dramatically increases the AI's confidence when recommending you.

 Key takeaway: AI systems build a confidence score for every business they might recommend.
-Schema markup is how you feed that scoring system directly, rather than hoping it pieces together the right information on its own.
+Schema markup is how you feed that scoring system directly.

-You do not need to write schema code by hand.
-Use Google's Structured Data Markup Helper or a free generator like Schema.dev, then validate the output with Google's Rich Results Test before publishing.
+Use Google's Structured Data Markup Helper or a free generator, then validate with Google's Rich Results Test.

 Step 3: Build Reviews That AI Can Actually Use

 AI tools extract specific signals from review text.
 A review that says "great service" contributes almost nothing.
-A review that says "Dave fixed our boiler on a Sunday evening within two hours of calling, and the price was exactly what he quoted" is rich with signals: service type, responsiveness, reliability, and pricing transparency.
+A review that says "Dave fixed our boiler on a Sunday evening within two hours of calling, and the price was exactly what he quoted" is rich with signals.

 How to generate review content that AI can extract

-Beyond Google: AI tools pull review data from multiple platforms.
-For UK trade businesses, Checkatrade and Trustpilot carry meaningful weight.
+Beyond Google: For UK trade businesses, Checkatrade and Trustpilot carry meaningful weight.
 Dentists and healthcare providers benefit from NHS and CQC profile reviews.
-The more platforms where you have substantive, keyword-rich reviews, the more data points an AI has to draw from when deciding whether to recommend you.

 Step 4: Write Service Pages That Answer Questions Directly